Upcoming Museum Programs and Events

 Second Saturday of the month, October - May (excluding November and March).
 10am-1pm, Tumbleweed Ranch, Free.

-Our Stories: Discover unique Chandler and Arizona stories of the past through first-person accounts, demonstrations, and more.
+Discover unique Chandler and Arizona stories of the past through first-person accounts, demonstrations, multimedia presentations, music, and conversation.

 Presented by the Chandler Museum, Chandler Historical Society and Chandler Library.
 480-782-2751.

 Saving Our Fellow Citizens: Chandler’s Firefighting History-- Saturday, September 12 at 10:30 a.m.